VitorHKato/Javascript-OOP/README.md

 ## Mixin
 - Create two mixins: CanRun with a method run that prints "Running fast!", and CanJump with a method jump that prints "Jumping high!".
 Create a class Athlete that uses both mixins and has an additional method train that prints "Athlete is training".

+## Visibility and Scope
+- Create a system to manage a library of books that includes the following functionalities:
+Book Class: Public properties title and author.
+Private property isbn with getter and setter methods to access and modify the isbn, ensuring it is a 13-character string.
+Public method getInfo that returns a string with the book's title and author.
+- Library Class: Private property _books which is an array of Book objects.
+Public method addBook that accepts a Book object and adds it to the _books array.
+Public method removeBook that accepts an isbn and removes the corresponding book from the _books array.
+Public method findBookByTitle that accepts a title and returns the first matching book found.
+Private method listBooks that prints all books in the library (used internally).
+Static method createLibraryWithBooks that accepts an array of Book objects and returns an instance of Library with those books added.